StarKRE22/Atomic/Docs/Elements/Utils/DisposableComposite.md

 - **Inheritance:** `IDisposable`

 > [!TIP]
-> It also works seamlessly with the [AddTo](Extensions.md/#addtoidisposable-disposablecomposite) extension method for
+> For greater convenience, use [AddTo](Extensions.md/#addtoidisposable-disposablecomposite) extension method for
 > chaining disposables into a composite.